Takashiidobe/notes/src/books/the-innovators-dilemma/_the-innovators-dilemma.md

 1. Managerial

-    - Some companies are slow to adapt because organizations mirror components \-- so teams are organizationally adept at producing products for technologies that involve sustained innovation, but are bad at new architectures, since that requires a new org-chart to fit the new architecture.
+    - Some companies are slow to adapt because organizations mirror components -- so teams are organizationally adept at producing products for technologies that involve sustained innovation, but are bad at new architectures, since that requires a new org-chart to fit the new architecture.

 2. Capabilities and Technology

-    - Companies build competencies doing what they\'ve done before.
+    - Companies build competencies doing what they've done before.
-    - New firms don\'t have these capabilities, so they gravitate towards radical technology changes.
+    - New firms don't have these capabilities, so they gravitate towards radical technology changes.
     - They may stumble to an org-chart that matches the innovation required for a disruptive technology, if they find enough